stephen-mw/raspberrypi_stratum1_timeserver/README.md

 ```

 # Requirements
 You must have a GPS chip attached to your raspberry pi.
-The installer assumes it's connected to GPIO pin 19.
+The installer assumes the GPS PPS pin is connected to GPIO18.
 Change this value in the installer before running it.